mannem302/shell_scripts/README.md

 # shell_scripts
-This script is for installing all devops tools
+This script is for installing all devops tools in UBUNTU operating system.
+(22.04 / 20.04 Version's)

 You can download this script file by using following link.